Graduate Courses & Programs

 Bishop’s offers both a Master of Education (M.Ed., course-based), as well as a Master of Arts in Educational Studies (M.A., thesis).
 Students and professionals can also pursue individual courses at any time as general interest learners.

-The M.Ed. is a 45-credit program for administrators, educational leaders, educators, and researchers to further their work in educational institutions and in other organizational, professional, and community settings.
+This program is designed for educational leaders and educators, to further their work and enrich their practice in educational institutions and in other organizational, professional, and community settings.

 Social, historical, cultural, and linguistic dimensions of education are considered, as are issues of power, diversity, gender, and marginalization in education.